Abbreviations : Report Help

 Genus Tibrovirus.
 Some tibroviruses infect cattle and water buffalo and are transmitted by midges; several other tibroviruses have been detected in humans but their role in human disease is currently unclear.
 The genome features two accessory genes between the M and G genes, and a gene encoding a viroporin-like protein between the G and L genes.

 Genus Vesiculovirus.
 Vesiculoviruses infect a wide range of vertebrate hosts and are transmitted by insects; some may also be transmitted amongst vertebrates by direct contact.
-Several vesiculoviruses cause vesicular stomatitis in livestock and/or have been associated with influenza-like illness in humans.
+Several vesiculoviruses cause vesicular stomatitis in livestock and/or have been associated with influenza-like illness and occasional encephalitis in humans.
 The genome is relatively simple, containing the five structural protein genes and short intergenic regions, but may also include alternative ORFs in the P gene and use of alternative initiation codons in the M gene.

 Genus Almendravirus.
 The viruses assigned to this genus were isolated from mosquitoes and appear to be poorly adapted (or not adapted) to replication in vertebrates.
 The genome of almendraviruses features an additional gene located between the G and L genes, encoding a small viroporin-like protein.